 With so many options available in the world of automatic pool cleaners it’s easy to be almost immediately overwhelmed.
-The best way to get started is to consider the basics of how the cleaners operate to determine what type you would like before you even start looking at particular brands or models.
+The best way to get started is to consider the basics of how the cleaners operate to determine what type you would like before you even start looking at particular brands.

 Let’s break down the different categories/types of cleaners based on how they operate and then give examples of our most popular cleaners in that category.